NomaanA/node-in-7-weeks/_posts/README.md

 * Install node form [nodejs.org](http://nodejs.org/)
 * create a file called `hello.js`
 * Do a `console.log` inside the `hello.js` to print `hello world`
-* test everything is working by runnung the program: `node hello.js`
+* test everything is working by running the program: `node hello.js`

 ###Week 2:
 * Create an express server (link to a video)
 * understand basic of routes
 * Perform a GET and POST request
-* Basic of Respons methods
+* Basic of Respond methods

 ###Week 3:
 * Learn about MongoDB